 Like their clothes, bizarre props are a hallmark of Capyac shows.

-“We just made this huge thing that looks like a hand with six fingers,” laughs Peana.
+“We just made this huge thing that looks like a hand with six fingers,” says Peana.
 “It doesn’t look heavy but it must weight a hundred pounds.
 That was definitely one of the misfires.”

 Fire or misfire, Campbell and Peana are set on making their stage a gallery, not just a platform.